Level Sleep has been active in sleep and sleep research for more than 15 years.

-His first foray into sleep research began when he developed a resoundingly successful pillow, which was clinically tested by Dr. Clete Kushida, medical director of the Stanford Sleep Medicine Center, and director of the Stanford Center for Human Sleep Research.
-Encouraged by Stanford researchers, he went on to develop the TriSupport mattress.
+Level Sleep's first foray into sleep research began when we developed a resoundingly successful pillow, which was clinically tested by Dr. Clete Kushida, medical director of the Stanford Sleep Medicine Center, and director of the Stanford Center for Human Sleep Research.
+Encouraged by Stanford researchers, we went on to develop the TriSupport mattress.

 We invite you to learn more about our clinical studies below.